Department of Biological and Environmental Sciences, University of Gothenburg

 Web page: http://www.bioenv.gu.se/english/

-The Department of Biological and Environmental Sciences is a merger from 1 January 2012 between the former departments of Marine Ecology, Plant and Environmental Sciences and Zoology.
-Anna Godhe used to belong to the Dept of Marine Ecology.
+The Department of Biological and Environmental Sciences is beautifully situated within the Botanical Gardens of Gothenburg.
+It is a merger between the former departments of Marine Ecology, Plant and Environmental Sciences and Zoology that took place on 1 January 2012.
+Anna Godhe used to belong to the Dept. of Marine Ecology.

 The Ocean Acidification Infrastructure Facility – Kristineberg is part of the department.
 Read more below.